English Machine Reading Comprehension Datasets: A Survey

 \subsection{Questions}

 Some questions could be formulated with a question word inside, for example: \textit{"About how much does each box of folders weigh?"} or \textit{"According to the narrator, what may be true about their employer?"}.
-We analyse 6.7M questions excluding all cloze datasets (ChildrenBookTest, CNN/DailyMail, WhoDidWhat, CliCR, LAMBADA, RecipeQA, Quasar-S, some cloze style questions from MS MARCO, DREAM, Quasar-T, RACE, RACE-C, SearchQA, TriviaQA, emrQA) (there are all together approximately 2.5M cloze questions) and WikiReading, WikiHop, and MedHop (almost 19 million questions-queries), as the queries are not formulated in question form.
+We analyse 6.8M questions excluding all cloze datasets (ChildrenBookTest, CNN/DailyMail, WhoDidWhat, CliCR, LAMBADA, RecipeQA, Quasar-S, some cloze style questions from MS MARCO, DREAM, Quasar-T, RACE, RACE-C, SearchQA, TriviaQA, emrQA) (there are all together approximately 2.5M cloze questions) and WikiReading, WikiHop, and MedHop (almost 19 million questions-queries), as the queries are not formulated in question form.
 As mentioned in section \ref{sec:datasource} some datasets shared the questions and some datasets have the same questions asked more than once within a different context (for example, question \textit{"Where is Daniel?"} asked 2007 times in bAbI), or same questions asked with different answer options (for example in CosmosQA dataset).
-We calculated the frequency of question words for both scenarios: \textit{all questions} and \textit{unique questions} (see Table~ \ref{table:questions}).

 To separate boolean questions we used the same list of words as \newcite{clark-etal-2019-boolq}: \textit{“did”, “do”, “does”, “is”, “are”, “was”, “were”, “have”, “has”, “can”, “could”, “will”, “would”}.
 Apart from datasets which contain only yes/no/maybe questions a significant portion of boolean questions are in ShaRC (85.4\%), emrQA (74.0 \%) AmazonQA (55.3\%), QuAC (36.6\%), MCSCript (28.6\%), TurcQA (25.7\%), bAbI (25.0 \%) and CoQA (20.7\%).